 Well, I may be edging perilously close to ‘too much of good thing’…I don’t think I’m there quite yet, however I do probably need to take a hiatus from oyster shell projects.
 But, this oyster shell lampshade has been brewing in my head for over a year and I was driven to heed the call.
-So now that I have it out of my system, I can move on to other projects.
+I’ve always loved the look of shell lamp shades, so now that I have it out of my system, I can move on to other projects.

 Oh, and there was the wreath…but that only had a few oyster shells on it, so it really doesn’t count…right?

 And I do live on the coast and oysters are abundant and…well, OK, enough rationalization.
 I’ll get on with my shell lampshade and be done with it.

 But it does need to be said, I am REALLY tickled with this lampshade.
 Now, I know an oyster shell lamp shade may not be everyone’s cup of tea.
 Both of my men looked at it and said…”Hmmm…don’t you need some material under there somewhere?” and my son also said, “I mean, you can see the lightbulb.”

 But my daughter and her friends loved it.
 So, guess it’s just a personal preference.